Decatur Commodores: In fiction

 The Commodores appear in Harry Turtledove's Worldwar series, an alternate history in which aliens invade Earth in 1942 and the Second World War turns into an interplanetary war.
-Members of the team are on a train which is attacked by the aliens at the beginning of the invasion.
+Members of the team are on a train which the aliens attack at the beginning of the invasion.
 One ball player is kidnapped by the invaders and is eventually taken by them to China, while another player and the team's manager escape and join the forces fighting the invasion.
 A considerable part of the series is described from these three characters' points of view, in which their baseball background plays a significant role in a number of ways.